mamoore1440/personal-site/src/content/model/RTH-Part-1.md

   * Humans are inventive
   * Humans are imperfect at viewing Reality
   * Humans have free-will
+  * Humans interact with Reality based on their Subjections
 * Reality
   * Reality does not have free-will
   * Reality changes over Time